jahama/margarita/README.md

 ### How can I use Margarita as a dependency in a local project?

-More often than not we'd want to develop a "parent" project (such as Bonasera or Dry Martini) while tweaking Magarita.
+More often than not we'd want to work on a consumer while tweaking Magarita.

 The best way to do so is by installing Margarita as a local dependency.
 Check out the instructions in [Local Installation](LOCAL_INSTALLATION.md).